Eisteddfod: Cornwall

 The Lady of Cornwall with her flower girls at the 2007 Esedhvos in Penzance.

-In Cornwall, an analogous event is known as Esedhvos Kernow (Cornish for 'Eisteddfod of Cornwall') and is connected, as part of the ongoing Cornish language revival, with the Gorsedh Kernow.
+In Cornwall, an analogous event is known as Esedhvos Kernow (Eisteddfod of Cornwall) and is connected, as part of the ongoing Cornish language revival, with Gorsedh Kernow.

 AberFest is a festival that celebrates both Cornish and Breton culture and takes place in Cornwall every second year around Easter.

 A similar tradition has been created among descendants of the Cornish diaspora in Australia.
 "Australia's Little Cornwall" is the district of the Yorke Peninsula in South Australia known as the Copper Triangle, which includes the former mining towns of Moonta, Kadina and Wallaroo.
-In Moonta today, the Kernewek Lowender (Cornish for 'Cornish Happiness'), which includes an eisteddfod-like gathering of bards, is the largest Cornish festival in the world and attracts more than 40,000 visitors each event.
+In Moonta today, Kernewek Lowender (Cornish happiness), which includes an eisteddfod-like gathering of bards, is the largest Cornish festival in the world and attracts more than 40,000 visitors each event.
 The Cornish language revival has also spread to the Cornish diaspora and is spoken by some enthusiasts in Australia.
-Senior members of the Gorsedh Kernow make frequent visits to Australia, and there are a number of Cornish Australian bards.
+Senior members of Gorsedh Kernow make frequent visits to Australia, and there are a number of Cornish Australian bards.